-Once my paint stencil letters were cut out, I stuck the homemade stencils onto the sign.
-I used a small ruler to make sure everything was straight and aligned, applying pressure to make sure all the edges and corners were adequately attached to my wood sign.
+Once your paint stencil letters are cut out, arrange the homemade stencils onto the sign.
+You can use a small ruler to make sure everything is straight and aligned, applying pressure to make sure all the edges and corners are adequately attached to the wood.

-Allow your homemade stencil to fully dry overnight and carefully peel it off.
-If some of the letters aren't perfect, you can touch it up a bit.
-If you're distressing your DIY wood sign with a sanding block like I did, a few blemishes won't show much.
+Allow your homemade lettering stencil to fully dry overnight before carefully peeling it off.
+If some of the letters aren’t perfect, you can touch it up a bit with the background color of the sign.
+If you are distressing your DIY wood sign with a sanding block like I did, a few blemishes won’t show much.

-Next I took a sheet of sand paper and manually distressed the front of my sign.
+I used a sheet of sand paper and manually distressed the front of my sign.
 This allowed me to control how much to distress the paint.
-Sanding also removed any paint edges from my letters and smoothed out the entire look of my homemade wood Happy Heart sign.
+Sanding also removed any paint edges from my lettering and smoothed out the entire look of my homemade wood Happy Heart sign.

-Finally, I decided to paint a heart around my letters.
-I could have done this first, before painting the letters, but my heart border ended up being a last minute embellishment.
-I just painted around the lettters using a watered-down light blue paint, allowing some of my wood distressing to show through.
+Finally, I decided to paint a heart around the letters.
+I could have done this before painting the letters but my heart border ended up being a last-minute embellishment.
+I just painted around the painted lettering using a watered-down light blue paint, allowing some of the wood distressing to show through.